spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 ## Deployment

-In this section we will deploy the applications created above to the local machine, Cloud Foundry and Kubernetes.
+In this section you will deploy the applications created above to the local machine, Cloud Foundry and Kubernetes.

 When you deploy these three applications (UsageDetailSender, UsageCostProcessor and UsageCostLogger), the flow of message looks like this: